abbbe/carpentopod/README.md

 # Credits

-This project was inspired by [Carpentopod](https://www.decarpentier.nl/carpentopod) created by Giliam De Carpenterll, all the credits should go to him.
+This project was inspired by [Carpentopod](https://www.decarpentier.nl/carpentopod) created by Giliam De Carpenter, all the credits should go to him.

 # Downloadable Content